aiondemand/aiod-enhanced-interaction/README.md

 - `conda create --name aiod-env python=3.11`
 - `conda activate aiod-env; pip install .`

+### Dependencies

+For the application to work you need to set up its dependencies, namely Milvus database and Ollama.
+Unless you have an access to already existing services to these technologies, you need to run them locally on your machine for development purposes.
+If you decide to run these dependencies using our docker-compose files (further described below), you are also required to create `.env` file with a subset of environment variables that are necessary for these deployments to be executed.
+The `.env` file and all its environment variables are described in great detail in the *Deployment* section below.

+**Milvus**
+- We recommend deploying the database using `docker-compose.milvus.yml` file
+- Required env vars to define in `.env`:
+    - Where to store data: `DATA_DIRPATH`
+- Optional env vars to define in `.env`:
+    - Minio credentials: `MINIO_ACCESS_KEY`, `MINIO_SECRET_KEY`
+    - Minio ports: `MINIO_HOST_PORT_9001`, `MINIO_HOST_PORT_9000`
+    - Milvus ports: `MILVUS_HOST_PORT_19530`, `MILVUS_HOST_PORT_9091`
+- Command to run: `docker compose -f docker-compose.milvus.yml up -d`

+**Ollama**
+- We recommend installing Ollama directly from their website: https://ollama.com/ *(So that you don't need to bother with granting Docker an access to your GPU)*

+### Run the application

 To start the application you can either:
 - Use a .vscode launch option called `Debug FastAPI service` if you use VSCode as your IDE
 - Execute the following command: `uvicorn app.main:app --reload`